sagarmoze0/MERN-PROJECT/README.md

 4. http://localhost:3000/api/apitems/statistics?month: Shows total amount of sales, total sold and unsold products of selected months

 Initial render will show the data of current month.
+Select the month and click on search to see different products from diffrent months.